Sriram-Ravula/Contrastive-Inversion/README.md

 ## Examples

 Using the following snippets of code, the experiments described in the paper can be run.
-Note that editing the ```batch_size``` and ```gpus``` parameters of the sample files will lead to speedup and increased performance for the contrastive models.
+Note that editing the ```batch_size``` and ```gpus``` parameters of the sample files can lead to speedup and increased performance for the contrastive models.
+Also note that some of the sample config files, such as those for transfer learning evaluation, require you to provide a path to a saved model checkpoint.

 - ```python baselines.py --config_file config/Supervised_CLIP_Baselines/sample.yaml```: Train a baseline model, in an end-to-end supervised fashion.
 - ```python noisy_clip_dataparallel.py --config_file config/NoisyRN101/sample.yaml```: Trains a CLIP model using contrastive learning.